 2. Thunderbird

 The next pick on the list is Thunderbird, a well-renowned email client below no other email managing app.
 There are a bunch of quality traits that make it the highly reputed app that it is.
 For one, Thunderbird is fully open-source and accommodates newcomers and expert users alike.
-You can pinpoint tasks of urgency, mark days of importance in the app’s very own calendar, and of course, set reminders.
+You can pinpoint tasks of urgency, mark days of importance in the app’s calendar, and set reminders.

 The desktop features widely used on big platforms like Windows and Mac are readily available on Thunderbird.
 As a bonus, you can use it offline as well.
 If you’ve been scouring everywhere for a trusty similar app on your Chromebook that can be installed at the comfort of a single Linux command, look no further since Thunderbird is here to meet your requirements.
 To install, type in the following command on the Linux terminal.